rbms-bsc/DCRMR/_pages/Title/Variant-title-of-manifestation.md

 ### 1.25.3583 Title proper with numbers expressed as numerals or words (optional)

-<a name="1.25.3583.1">1.25.3583.1</a> If a number expressed as numerals or words occurs in the first five words of the title proper, provide additional title access with the numbers converted to numerals or words (see [0.4.88.1](/DCRMR/general-rules/Transcription/#0.4.88.1)).
+<a name="1.25.3583.1">1.25.3583.1</a> If a number expressed as numerals or words occurs in the first five words of the [Title proper](/DCRMR/title/Title-proper) (the first six words if the title begins with an article), provide additional title access with the numbers converted to numerals or words (see [0.4.88.1](/DCRMR/general-rules/Transcription/#0.4.88.1)).

 ### 1.25.3585 Phrases about notes, appendices, etc. (optional)